Toolbox Reference#

 uses tar

-, it automatically removes any leading /
+, which automatically removes any leading /

-from the
+from a

 given path